Viscosity: Gaseous mixtures

+For gas mixtures consisting of simple molecules, Revised Enskog Theory has been shown to accurately represent both the density- and temperature dependence of the viscosity over a wide range of conditions.

 Blends of liquids

 As for pure liquids, the viscosity of a blend of liquids is difficult to predict from molecular principles.
 One method is to extend the molecular "cage" theory presented above for a pure liquid.
 This can be done with varying levels of sophistication.
 One expression resulting from such an analysis is the Lederer–Roegiers equation for a binary mixture:

 where $\alpha$ is an empirical parameter, and $x_{1,2}$ and $\mu_{1,2}$ are the respective mole fractions and viscosities of the component liquids.

-Since blending is an important process in the lubricating and oil industries, a variety of empirical and propriety equations exist for predicting the viscosity of a blend.
+Since blending is an important process in the lubricating and oil industries, a variety of empirical and proprietary equations exist for predicting the viscosity of a blend.

 Solutions and suspensions

 Aqueous solutions

 Depending on the solute and range of concentration, an aqueous electrolyte solution can have either a larger or smaller viscosity compared with pure water at the same temperature and pressure.
 For instance, a 20% saline (sodium chloride) solution has viscosity over 1.5 times that of pure water, whereas a 20% potassium iodide solution has viscosity about 0.91 times that of pure water.

 An idealized model of dilute electrolytic solutions leads to the following prediction for the viscosity $\mu_s$ of a solution:

 where $\mu_0$ is the viscosity of the solvent, $c$ is the concentration, and $A$ is a positive constant which depends on both solvent and solute properties.
 However, this expression is only valid for very dilute solutions, having $c$ less than 0.1 mol/L. For higher concentrations, additional terms are necessary which account for higher-order molecular correlations:

 where $B$ and $C$ are fit from data.
 In particular, a negative value of $B$ is able to account for the decrease in viscosity observed in some solutions.
 Estimated values of these constants are shown below for sodium chloride and potassium iodide at temperature 25 °C (mol = mole, L = liter).